Radiant Historia: Development

 Radiant Historia was co-developed by Atlus, a company best known for the Megami Tensei series, and Japanese studio Headlock.
 Staff members had worked on both Shin Megami Tensei: Strange Journey and Radiata Stories, a 2005 PlayStation 2 role-playing game developed by tri-Ace and published by Square Enix.
 From Radiata Stories, original concept designer Satoshi Takayashiki acted as co-director and concept designer, while artist Hiroshi Konishi reprised his role as character designer.
 The director was Mitsuru Hirata from Atlus.
-Having previously as a planner for multiple Megami Tensei titles, Radaint Historia was his debut as director.
+Having previously as a planner for multiple Megami Tensei titles, Radiant Historia was his debut as director.
 Field planner Tatsuya Watanabe, battle planner Sawao Kato, event planner Kenichi Takamori, and programmer Daisuke Yajima had all worked on earlier Megami Tensei titles; Watanabe and Takamori both worked on Strange Journey.
 The lead 2D and 3D designers were Tomohiro Okuno and Yasuko Sumiya respectively.

 The concept for Radiant Historia was created by Takayashiki, who first pitched his proposal to Atlus in 2007.
 His initial concept was for a traditional RPG people would enjoy.
 Atlus was chosen due to Takayashiki's admiration for their past work.
 While the concept of the 3x3 grid-based battle system was conceived by Takayashiki in the initial proposal, many of the additional elements related to skills were contributed by Atlus staff.
 According to Hirata, Atlus were intrigued at the collaboration as Radiant Historia was the type of project that would not have appeared within the company.
 When designing the gameplay, the Atlus staff kept the basic proposal intact while streamlining through refining the mechanics and simplifying sprite animations to quicken the pace of standard battles.
 The enemy AI was also adjusted to be less punishing while adding field actions to give players an advantage.
 The time-travel element caused problems for the team as they worked out how to depict the White Chronicle as a game mechanic, while also putting in frequent text updates so players would not forget the story despite the game's place on the portable Nintendo DS meaning interruptions were likely.
 Atlus later described Radiant Historia as their most challenging development for the DS platform.